 We aim to offer a range of experiences that address the needs of our employees, in order to help maintain a healthy workforce.
-There is no ‘one size fits all’ solution.
-We recognise that the Trust is not able to do this alone and there is a need to effectively maximise and utilise all resources available some of which will be within the Trust i.e. employees and other resources may be sourced externally e.g. Local Authorities, other NHS organisations.
+We recognise that the Trust is not able to do this alone and there is a need to maximise and utilise all resources available some of which will be within the Trust i.e. employees and other resources may be sourced externally e.g. Local Authorities, other NHS organisations.

-The employee support officers support employees to return to work, provide listening support during difficult times including personal and work related issues, explore reasonable adjustments, work life balance, signpost to relevant support within the Trust and from other services and provide access to self-help tools offering practical advice and signposting as well as more tailored support for staff where necessary.
+The employee support officers support employees to return to work, provide listening support during difficult times including personal and work related issues, explore reasonable adjustments, work life balance, provide access to self-help tools as well as more tailored support for staff where necessary.

 The service can be contacted independently by employees or by a referral from their line manager.
 The service works with employees within the boundaries of confidentiality and can be accessed whether employees are currently at work or absent from work.

 Our aim is to take a proactive approach wherever possible and reduce the amount of sickness absence through mental and physical ill health.
 The service also provides emotional support for employees that experience serious illnesses, such as cancer.
 The appointment of the employee support officers contributes towards meeting the six pledges of the Mindful Employer Charter that we signed in 2009.

 Being a mindful employer demonstrates our commitment to increase people’s awareness of mental ill-health, and also our commitment to recruit and retain staff who have mental health issues.

 At least 23% of staff sickness absence in our trust is mental health related.
 As a trust we want to ensure we are an exemplar employer to staff who experience mental health issues and we are seeking the views of staff in relation to our role as employer of people who may experience mental health issues.

 For more information about the Mindful Employer initiative visit www.mindfulemployer.net